MJRidder/QuizPrep/README.md

 ## HTML validator test

-Index page HTML validator pass
+Index page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-index-page.png)

-contact page HTML validator pass
+contact page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-contact-page.png)

-thank you page HTML validator pass
+thank you page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-thankyou-page.png)

-Witcher quiz page HTML validator pass
+Witcher quiz page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-Witcher-quiz.png)

-Lotr quiz page HTML validator pass
+Lotr quiz page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-Lotr-quiz.png)

-GoT quiz page HTML validator pass
+GoT quiz page HTML validator pass<br>
 ![HTML validator test](./assets/images/readme-visuals/HTML-validator-Got-quiz.png)

 ## CSS validator test

-CSS page validator pass
+CSS page validator pass<br>
 ![CSS page validator test](./assets/images/readme-visuals/CSS-validator-check-passed.png)

 ## (Un)fixed bugs

 ### Score counting (fixed)
 For long the quiz did not have a unique action/function to restart the quiz.
 Restarting the quiz would not reset the values of scores under "incrementScore" and "incrementWrongAnswer".
 After trying different value adjusting objects (e.g. getting IDs and adjust via innerHTML or textContent) I managed to create a new function setScoreToZero that would be activated every time the 'Start' (or with that, the "Restart") button would be clicked.
-This as this is only used at the start or at the end of the quiz where the 0 score is desired in any case.
+This as this is only used at the start or at the end of the quiz where the 0 score is desired.

 ### Answer buttons and scoring moves due to "Next" button (unfixed)
 At the moment I have not been able to fix the moving positions of the different buttons in the grid.
 Because of that the scores (and somewhat the question and answers) move down everytime the 'Next' button appears.
 It is not a huge issue and some might actually think it to be fun or interesting.
-However for consistancy having thes buttons set in place would provide a calmer experience for the user.
+However for consistancy having these buttons set in place would provide a calmer experience for the user.

 ### Border radius of images (fixed)
-For long I struggled with the images not being able to receive 'border-radius'.
+At times I struggled with the images not being able to receive 'border-radius'.
 Or in many cases only partly. it was after a little digging I found out that this was due to image size.
 With that in mind I ensured to have different sizes of images so that they can be used properly on different screens and you would no longer see 'border-radius' only partly executed.

 ### CSS "not working" due to different levels on the page (fixed)
 With the desire to have several transparent levels on the page (so that different styles could be applied to them), it at times over complicated the CSS formatting.
 By capping the amount of levels and by maintaining a set format for each page, I was able to work out which "level" impacted which part of the page.
 It is HTML/CSS basics, but if not actively looked for can take a lot of time to fix.

 ### Floating Footer
-For long, the footer did not remain at the bottom of the page, but would float halfway through the page, depending on screen size.
+For a while, the footer did not remain at the bottom of the page, but would float halfway through the page, depending on screen size.
 I found that some of my CSS settings was working against each other.
 To fix this I applied the footer to the bottom of the page at all times.

 ## Deployment